nikanand04/vault-hsm-lab/instruqt-lab/01-setup-lab-env/assignment.md

 slug: setup-lab-env
 id: h60ytzxh5fyi
 type: challenge
-title: "\U0001F3E1 HowTo: Vault w/ Setup AWS Cloud HSM"
+title: "\U0001F3E1 Build lab environment"
 teaser: |
-  Step by step walkthrough for setting up vault with and HSM
+  Use terraform to deploy a lab where you will build a vault enterprise environment
 notes:
 - type: text
   contents: |